ChristianGracia/rust/programs/cli_arg_methods/README.md

+# Rust CLI arg readers

-This directory contains rust cli programs that read arguments given when ran with cargo run --
+This directory contains rust programs that read command line arguments given when ran with cargo run --